tendermint/tendermint/docs/architecture/adr-083-libp2p-implementation.md

 ### Defer Transport Decisions

 There are many high level aspects of p2p systems such as handshakes between nodes, transport protocols, which are fully configurable in the context of libp2p.
-There is no need to make decisions about these at this time, our decisions.
+There is no need to make decisions about these at this time, as these aspects of the system should be below the level of concern for tendermint.

 We will not make these decisions user-configurable without a specific need.
 We will make it possible for users to pass a custom libp2p connection object (`host.Host`) with limited support, but will otherwise not expose configurations and customizations of different libp2p fundamentals.

 ### Use GossipSub for Gossip Communication